nikerla/vc-content/pages/glossary/episerver-alternatives.md

    <h2>Joomla</h2>
     <div class="col-w">
         <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
-           The next Episerver competitor on the list is Joomla.
+           The next Episerver competitor on the list is <a href="https://www.joomla.org/" rel="nofollow">Joomla</a>.
 This is an open-source content management system that helps promote products at marketplaces of various sizes and kinds.
 If you are a small or a medium-sized business owner, you may value Joomla more than Wordpress for its corporation-orientated approach and sophistication in every touch.
            This is also another open-source platform that engages a large community of active web-developers and thus provides many plugins and add-ons to work with.
            </div>
         <div class="col __col-30">